Borane dimethylsulfide: Hydroborations

 Due to the experimental ease of its use, BMS has become common in hydroboration reactions.
 In hydroborations with BMS, the dimethylsulfide dissociates in situ, liberating diborane, which rapidly adds to the unsaturated bonds.
 The resulting organoborane compounds are useful intermediates in organic synthesis.
 Boranes add to alkenes in an anti-Markovnikov fashion and allow conversion of alkynes to the corresponding cis-alkenes.

 Reductions

 BMS has been employed for the reduction of many functional groups.
 Reductions of aldehydes, ketones, epoxides, esters, and carboxylic acids give the corresponding alcohols.
 Lactones are reduced to diols, and nitriles are reduced to amines.
-Acid chlorides and nitro groups are not reduced by BMS.
+Acid chlorides are not reduced by BMS.

 Borane dimethylsulfide is one of the most common bulk reducing agents used in the Corey–Itsuno reduction.
 The dimethylsulfide ligand attenuates the reactivity of the borane.
 Activation by the nitrogen of the chiral oxazaborolidine catalyst of the stoichiometric reducing agent allows for asymmetric control of the reagent.
 In general BMS does not lead to significantly greater enantiomeric selectivities than borane-THF, however its increased stability in the presence of moisture and oxygen makes it the reagent of choice for the reduction.